AntirWiki/Antir/content/Miscellanious/Groups/Adventurer.md

 Each realm turned inward, consumed by its own crises.
 Every new catastrophe demanded more resources than the land could provide.
 The people of Antir – farmers, traders, craftsmen – became forgotten.

 The combined creep of the Silent Woods and the thinning barrier between realms invited all manner of bizarre creatures and even more bizarre forms of devastation.
-One such region was home to a small village, where twin elven girls lived, unaware that the slow infestation of outside forces would soon shape their destiny.
+One such region was home to a small village, where twin elven girls - Rosaline and Kastenia Valentine - lived unaware that the slow infestation of outside forces would soon shape their destiny.
 On one terrible night, just as summer was to come to a close, their village was caught in the crossfires of a battle between fae courts –  salvation came in the form of a group of heroes, led by the legendary Corsair Molossus Valerie Bouchard and Scalemaster Darios O’Mael, who fought desperately to drive them back.
 Though the invaders were repelled, much of the village lay in ruin.
 The twin girls, now orphaned, had lost everything.

 The heroes took them in, not just as wards, but as family – guiding them through their grief, training them in the ways of battle and survival, renewing their strength to keep going.
 And as the twins grew, so too did the fire for adventure in their hearts.